Bkmz1941/SOLID/src/SOLID/L/README.md

 ### Liskov substitution

-A GoodCodeDesign is implemented with "I" principle
+A GoodCodeDesign implements with "I" principle